 About Dr. Claire E. Sufrin

-Dr. Claire Sufrin is a scholar of religion, focusing on modern Jewish thought and theology.
+Dr. Claire Sufrin is a scholar of religion specializing in modern Jewish thought and theology.
 Her research and teaching focus on modern interpretations of the Bible, the intersection of religion and literature, and gender and religion.
 She has published articles in a variety of journals and edited volumes and presents regularly at academic conferences.

 Dr. Sufrin is Associate Professor of Instruction and Assistant Director of Jewish Studies in the Crown Family Center for Jewish and Israel Studies at Northwestern University in Evanston, Illinois.
 She has taught previously at Stanford University, the University of Illinois at Chicago (UIC), the University of Notre Dame, and Northeastern University in Boston.